-The winners of the 2016 NABRC Medals were announced at presentation dinner held at the Northern Beef Research Update Confeygghqpce held on Tuesday 16 August 2016 in Rockhampton.
+The winners of the 2016 NABRC Medals were announced at a presentation dinner held at the Northern Beef Research Update Conference on Tuesday 16 August 2016 in Rockhampton.

 Producer: Keith Holzwart, Avago Station, Daly Waters

 Young Achiever: Ashley Kirk

 A life time commitment to beef research and development to benefit the northern beef industry has been recognised, with Dr Brian Burns awarded the 2016 NABRC Medal for Science.